DPO India - Your outsourced

 Data Protection Officer (DPO) as a service

-Sec 11, clause 2(a) of India DPDP ACT 2023 and GDPR allows organisations to outsource the role of the Data Protection Officer (DPO) or appoint one on a part time basis.
+Sec 11, clause 2(a) of India DPDP ACT 2023 and GDPR allows organisations to outsource the role of the Data Protection Officer (DPO) as a service or appoint one on a part time basis.

 Other Services